guitarvydas/guitarvydas.github.io/_posts/2021-07-06-Asynchronous Thinking.md

 At first, it was thought that computers were only good for building ballistics calculators.

 I would suggest that, instead of the question "what components do you want?" and "what workflow do you want?", the question becomes "what applications are wildly popular?".
-Then, re-implement one such application in FBP.
+Then, re-implement one such application using asynchronous methods.

 "Give a man a fish, he eats for a day.
 Teach a man to fish, he eats for a lifetime."